 But what exactly is a social media influencer?

-A social media influencer is an individual who utilises a variety of social media platforms to express their opinions on specific brands or products, consequently influencing their captive audience.
+A social media influencer is an individual who utilizes a variety of social media platforms to express their opinions on specific brands or products, consequently influencing their captive audience.

 The concept of an influencer is simple – they’re a ‘normal’ person who is a representative of the general public, honestly reviewing and discussing products and building a relationship of trust with their audience.

-They have the power to affect the purchase of specific products by reviewing them across platforms like YouTube, Snapchat, Twitter and Instagram among others, effectively utilising their authority, knowledge, authenticity, leverage or position of power within the industry to engage with their followers.
+They have the power to affect the purchase of specific products by reviewing them across platforms like YouTube, Snapchat, Twitter, and Instagram among others, effectively utilizing their authority, knowledge, authenticity, leverage or position of power within the industry to engage with their followers.

 How to Be a Social Media Influencer